bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

             ComponentWillUnmount

 ## 3. What is a Higher Order Component?
     A: A Higher Order Component returns class or function objects.
+The common use for HOC's is to prevent unauthorized access to specific areas of the app.
+For example, a user authentication HOC that will only allow use of the app after the user provides a username and password.
+HOC's can operate with different levels of priveleges for specific users although this function is the scope of our current insruction.

 ##4.
 What are three different ways to style components in React?
     A: React compnents can be styled by: